JT8D-17/X-Plane-Opentrack-Plugin/README.md

 ## Utilization

-The plugin is not permanently active anymore and can be controlled from X-Plane with these methods.
+The plugin can be controlled via command (and keyboard) and/or dataref.

 &nbsp;
 #### Commands

 These can also be set from X-Plane's keyboard assignment menu.

->Opentrack/Toggle - Toggles X-Plane 6 DOF head movement with Opentrack input.
+>Opentrack/Toggle - Toggles plugin output to X-Plane
-Opentrack/On - Enables X-Plane 6 DOF head movement with Opentrack input.
+Opentrack/On - Enables plugin output to X-Plane
-Opentrack/Off - Disables X-Plane 6 DOF head movement with Opentrack input.
+Opentrack/Off - Disables plugin output to X-Plane
-Opentrack/Toggle_Translation - Toggles X-Plane 3 DOF translation head movement with Opentrack input
+Opentrack/Toggle_Translation - Toggles plugin translation information output to X-Plane &nbsp;

-&nbsp;
 #### Datarefs